devsim/devsim_documentation/sphinx/source/models.rst

 .. _models__customequation:

-Custom matrix assembly
+Custom Matrix assembly
 ~~~~~~~~~~~~~~~~~~~~~~

 The :meth:`devsim.custom_equation` command is used to register callbacks to be called during matrix and right hand side assembly.
-The |python| procedure must expect to receive two arguments and return two lists.
+The |python| procedure should expect to receive two arguments and return two lists and a boolean value.
 For example a procedure named ``myassemble`` registered with

 .. code-block:: python

   devsim.custom_equation(name="test1", procedure="myassemble")

-must expect to receive two arguments
+expects two arguments

 .. code-block:: python